ssharoff/biberpy/README.md

 An article-length description is available from [http://www.aclweb.org/anthology/J93-2001]

-While this approach is more than 30-years old by now, his attention to careful design of features is influential to understanding how features of genres vary in texts of different kinds.
-The features cover
+While this approach is more than 30-years old by now, his attention to designing extractable features is still important for understanding how linguistic features vary in texts of different kinds.
+The features proposed by Biber include:

 * Lexical features, such as:
   * publicVerbs = *acknowledge, admit, agree, assert, claim, complain, declare, deny...*